iterative/dvc.org/static/docs/command-reference/checkout.md

 ## Description

 [DVC-files](/doc/user-guide/dvc-file-format) in a <abbr>project</abbr> specify
-which instance of each data file or directory is to be used, using the checksum saved in the `outs` fields.
-The `dvc checkout` command updates the workspace data to match with the <abbr>cached</abbr> files corresponding to those checksums.
+which instance of each data file or directory should be used, with the checksums saved in the `outs` field.
+The `dvc checkout` command updates the workspace data to match with the <abbr>cached</abbr> files that correspond to those checksums.

 Using an SCM like Git, the DVC-files are kept under version control.
 At a given branch or tag of the SCM repository, the DVC-files will contain checksums for